PUMPKINVINE NATURE TRAIL

 The Pumpkinvine Nature Trail, just ten miles west of Lagrange, home of the Amishland & Lakes ride, is a 17-mile (34 round trip) paved, tree-lined rails-to-trails multi-use path that connects Goshen, Middlebury, and Shipshewana.

-The easiest route is to take IN-9 north from Lagrange and then turn left (west) on County Road 200.
-At IN-5, turn right (north) and this takes you into Shipshewana.
+The easiest route is to take IN-9 north from Lagrange and then turn left (west) on County Road 200 N. At IN-5, turn right (north) and this takes you into Shipshewana and turn right (east) on to Deport Street.

 WHERE TO START

-The trail map suggests various locations, but the best for Amishland participants is at the eastern end of the trail, just outside Shipshewana, which is worth visiting for its own sake.
-In 2021, the trail was extended to the west side of Shipshewana, so you can park in one of the nearby lots.
+The trail map suggests various locations, but the best for Amishland participants is at the eastern end of the trail at the trailhead by North Park and the baseball diamonds, inside Shipshewana, which is worth visiting for its own sake.
+In 2022, the trail was extended to the east side of Shipshewana, so you can park in one of the nearby lots.
 Other start locations can be found on the trail map.

-The closest parking to the new trailhead is the lot west of IN-5 between Maple and Walnut Streets.
+The closest parking to the new trailhead is the lot near Deport Street and Talmadge St by North Park and the baseball diamonds.
+There is also parking avaible by IN-5 between Maple and Walnut Streets.
 This lot also has restrooms.
 There are other lots nearby in downtown Shipshewana.

 RIDING THE TRAIL